-To be eligible for any extracurricular activities:
+To be eligible for any extracurricular activities, all students must meet the standards of eligibility as outlined in this policy in order to try out for an athletic team or participate in an extracurricular activity:

-All students must meet the standards of eligibility as outlined in this policy in order to try out for an athletic team: No pupil who has failed to pass five (5) units of work credit bearing classes during the school's previous grading period shall be permitted to try out for an athletic team.
-A minimum of five (5) units of work credit bearing classes per grading period is required for participation in interscholastic athletics or extracurricular activity.
-Seniors, who are only enrolled in four (4) classes, will be held to the NHIAA standard for participate; No senior who has failed to pass four (4) units of work credit bearing classes during the school's previous grading period shall be permitted to try out for an athletic team or participate in an extracurricular activity.
+- No pupil who has failed to pass five (5) credit bearing classes during the school's previous grading period shall be permitted to try out for an athletic team. - A minimum of five (5) credit bearing classes per grading period is required for participation in interscholastic athletics or extracurricular activity. - Seniors, who are only enrolled in four (4) classes, will be held to the NHIAA standard for participation. - No student, who is enrolled in only four (4) classes, and failed to pass four (4) credit bearing classes during the school's previous grading period shall be permitted to try out for an athletic team or participate in an extracurricular activity.